VijoyV/ActivitiBPMServerOnMySQL/README.md

 ## REST Endpoints

 Your client applications (or REST Plug-Ins like POSTMAN ) may interact with this Activiti BPM Server (running stand-alone server) via REST.
+Use admin/admin as request sending client userid/password with Base64 Authentication in Http Header.
 The following custom and activiti supplied REST URLs are explained below to build a client application by you.

 ### 1. To See the deployed process definitions - The Blue Print